Charger (table setting)

-Charger plates or service plates are large plates used at full course dinners or to dress up special events like parties and weddings.
+Charger plates or service plates are large plates used at full-course dinners and/or to dress up special events like parties and weddings.
 Charger plates have been in use since the 19th century.

 North America

 Food is not actually served on chargers; they are often called underplates or chop plates.
-The word "charger" originated around 1275–1325 from the Middle English "chargeour".
+The word "charger" originated around 1275–1325 from the Middle English "chargeour", coming itself from the Latin word carricare, meaning “to load".
 Formerly, a charger signified either a large platter or a large, shallow dish for liquids.

 They are usually larger than most common dinner plates.
-Since they are not used for food, charger plates can be found in a variety of materials, from traditional china, to metal, wood, glass, plastic and pearl, and they may be decorated with substances that can be toxic if ingested.
+Since they are not used for food, charger plates can be found in a variety of materials, from traditional china to metal, wood, glass, plastic, and pearl, and they may be decorated with substances that can be toxic if ingested.